 In Year Admissions

 Requests for admission into other year groups should be made on the In-Year application form and in accordance with the Local Authority’s co-ordinated scheme for In-Year admissions.
-The application form is available from the school or can be downloaded from the Local Authority website (Bedford Borough residents only).
+The application form can be downloaded from the Local Authority website (Bedford Borough residents only).
 Parents not living in Bedford Borough should contact the Local Authority in which they live for an application form.